 When indulging in Mexican food, the most difficult decision for me ends up being the decision of choosing salsa verde or salsa roja — red sauce or green sauce.
-If you like just a subtle kick of heat, the addition of poblano peppers will convince you that green is the way to go.
-On the Scoville scale of pepper heat, Poblanos are on the low end, so they are a safe choice if you don’t really love super spicy food but want some complex green pepper flavor and color.
+On the Scoville scale of pepper heat, Poblanos are on the low end, so they are a safe choice if you want to make a green salsa that’s not super spicy.
+They deliver a clean pepper flavor and impart a crowd-pleasing, pretty color.
 This relatively easy salsa is obviously great for dipping with tortilla chips, but it can also serve as a starter for some green enchilada sauce.

 The most authentic salsa verde recipes from Mexican home cooks use Mexican oregano.
 I believe strongly in using the ingredients grown native to whatever region of the cuisine I’m cooking whenever possible because the soil and climate in which herbs and produce is grown affects how it tastes.
 Most oregano in mainstream grocery stores is Italian (sometimes Greek), but you can find Mexican oregano in smaller Mexican markets.